bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Aaron van Wirdum: 00:01:19

 But you are kind of reliant on the rest of society around you, right?
-Like stores close at a certain time and people get out of work at a certain time, might be your friends, or you want to record a podcast at a certain time because you want to eat at a certain time.
+Stores close at a certain time and people get out of work at a certain time, might be your friends, or you want to record a podcast at a certain time because you want to eat at a certain time.
 So I don't have that full flexibility that you suggest because of all these people around me.

 Okay, Sjors, I'm going to shill the conference one more time.